Hawaiʻi ʻōʻō: Extinction

-At the time of the arrival by Europeans, it was still relatively common on the Big Island, but its decline followed rapidly afterwards.
-Its striking plumage was already used for ʻaʻahu aliʻi (robes), ʻahu ʻula (capes), and kāhili (feathered staffs) of aliʻi (Hawaiian nobility) by Native Hawaiians; they captured the Hawaii ōō, carefully plucking its feathers a few at a time, before releasing the live bird back into the wild.
-Europeans also saw the striking beauty of the bird, but collected its feathers in a lethal manner, hunting many of them for specimens in personal collections.
+When Europeans first arrived, it was still relatively common on the Big Island, but its decline followed rapidly afterwards.
+Its striking plumage was already used for ʻaʻahu aliʻi (robes), ʻahu ʻula (capes), and kāhili (feathered staffs) of aliʻi (Hawaiian nobility) by Native Hawaiians.
 Some were even caught and put in cages to be sold as songbirds, only to live for a few days or weeks before diseases from mosquitoes befell them.
-The decline of this bird was hastened by both natives and Europeans by the introduction of the musket, which allowed hunters and collectors to shoot birds down from a distance, from great heights, and in great numbers.
+The decline of this bird was hastened by the introduction of the musket, which allowed hunters and collectors to shoot birds down from a distance, from great heights, and in great numbers.
 As late as 1898, hunters were still able to kill over a thousand individuals in one hunt, but after that year, the Hawaiʻi ʻōʻō population declined rapidly.
 The birds became too rare to be shot in any great quantities, but continued to be found for nearly 30 years.

-Despite records of mass hunting, collection seemed to only play a minor role in the species' extinction, and mosquito-borne diseases and deforestation probably were the major reasons for its extinction (very similar to the other members of its genus).
+Despite records of mass hunting, collection seemed to play only a minor role in the species' extinction, and mosquito-borne diseases and deforestation probably were the major reasons for its extinction (very similar to the other members of its genus).
 The last known sighting was in 1934 on the slopes of Mauna Loa.